MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/using-mobile-foundation/index.md

 Creating the {{ site.data.keys.mf_bm_short }} service creates the {{ site.data.keys.mf_server }}.
   * You can instantly access and work with the {{ site.data.keys.mf_server }}.
-  * To access the {{ site.data.keys.mf_server }} using CLI you will need the credentials, which are available when you click **Service credentials** available in the left navigation panel of the Bluemix console.
+  * To access the {{ site.data.keys.mf_server }} using CLI you will need the credentials, which are available when you click **Service credentials** available in the left navigation panel of the IBM Cloud console.

   ![Image of {{ site.data.keys.mf_bm_short }} ](overview-page-new.png)